urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

-  If Parent and child class located in same file, we can omit keyword 'permits' in Parent class declaration Children of sealed class can have its own children classes Children of sealed class can impement interfaces Parent sealed class and its children can locate in different packages in named module Constraints
+  If Parent and child class located in same file, we can omit keyword 'permits' in Parent class declaration Children of sealed class can have its own children classes Children of sealed class can impement interfaces Parent sealed class and its children can locate in different packages only in named module Constraints
-    All permitted subclasses must belong to the same module as the sealed class Parent class and its child classes must locate in same package Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed Example
+    All permitted subclasses must belong to the same module as the sealed class Parent class and its child classes must locate in same package Every permitted subclass must explicitly extend the sealed class Every permitted subclass must define a modifier: final, sealed, or non-sealed except for those which are inherently final like Enum or Record Example
     public sealed interface Service permits Car, Truck { }
   A permitted subclass must define a modifier.
 It may be declared final to prevent any further extensions